— Chögyam Trungpa, The Myth of Freedom

 Generally, at least once a night, I have to roll out of bed and walk a few steps into the adjoining room.
 There, I participate in one aspect of this Grand Recyling Project known in some circles as Samsara.

-Then, depending on a multitude of factors ranging from things like phases of the moon, to what happens to be on my mind that particular moment, I usually plop right back into bed and meditate back to sleep, often catching a few dream bubbles along the way.
+Then, depending on a multitude of factors ranging from things like the phases of the moon, to what happens to be on my mind that night, I usually plop right back into bed and meditate back to sleep, often catching a few dream bubbles along the way.

 Sometimes, something else happens.